 - Terminal Illness

-Some people experience symptoms of PTSD right after the event, whereas others will experience symptoms months or even years later.
+Some people experience symptoms of posttramatic stress disorder right after the event, whereas others will experience symptoms months or even years later.
+No matter when you experience symptoms, it can still be difficult maintaining tight relationships with PTSD.

 - Being easily startled